 Recommended for Free Things to Do because: Free, pretty, fun outdoor enjoyment are all part of the entertainment at conveniently-located Franklin Square.

-Sharon's expert tip: If you're here during the holidays, do not miss the lights show which is new to this square.
+Sharon's expert tip: If you're here during the holidays, do not miss the lights show which is relatively new to this square.
 Warmer months offer fun as well, and special events are on deck for other times of the year, so keep an eye out for them.

 Recommended for Free Things to Do because: First Friday is both a fun and fascinating night out on the town.
 The bonus is that it's also free of charge!

 Sharon's expert tip: Make a standing date with friends for this event, or if you work in town, stay and play after the quitting bell sounds.

 Spruce Street Harbor Park is a pop-up park on Penn's Landing in Philadelphia.
 Offering fun amenities such as hammocks, lawn games, chairs by the water, food and drink options, music and good times to locals, visitors, friends, family and even strangers.
 There's so much fun to be had at this venue that all can leave friends when the night is over.
 Spruce Street Harbor Park is free to enter, and features sponsored Happy Hours periodically throughout the summer, along with music and special events.
 It's a great way to start or finish off a weekend in the city with people you care about or just by yourself.
 Food and drink are extra, but being here is cost-effective and enjoyable.

 Recommended for Free Things to Do because: What's not to like about a park with hammocks, lawn games, colorful LED lighting, special events, and the option to eat, drink and be merry?

 Sharon's expert tip: Visit here during the evening when it's pretty to see the lights on the water and the view of the bridge.